Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Data Protection Act does not expressly stipulate which data security measures must be taken, but provides that any such measures should reflect the current state of technological capabilities and be economically tenable.
 Thus, good industry practices have become crucial in determining the necessary data security measures to take in the event of a breach of the act or internal control systems.
 Such practices are particularly relevant in the context of an internal control systems breach, where the courts will examine the potential liability of persons responsible for the breach (eg, managing directors).
 Liability for lack of sufficient data security seldom arises when good industry practices are followed.

-Are data owners/processors required to notify the regulator in the event of a breach?
-No. The data controller must inform only the natural and legal persons whose data is affected by the breach; there is no general obligation to notify the Data Protection Authority.
-However, telecommunications operators are obliged to directly inform the Data Protection Authority in such event.
+Not under the Data Protection Act 2000.
+The data controller must inform only the natural and legal persons whose data is affected by the breach; there is no general obligation to notify the Data Protection Authority.
+However, telecommunications operators are already obliged to directly inform the Data Protection Authority in such event.

 Click here to view the full article.